 For this recipe though, my sweet potatoes just needed to be boiled.
 I wanted to create a really creamy mashed potato side dish that is packed with flavor and I think I nailed it!
 I’ll warn you up front, these are not point friendly, they’re full of butter, cream and maple syrup but the holidays deserve something special like this sweet potato mash.
 It’s not a dish you’d eat everyday although after you taste them, you never know.

-Making our sweet potato mash.
+Making this sweet potato mash.

 The potatoes are simply boiled so that means you’ll also need to peel them.
 Sweet potatoes are usually very large and this recipe calls for two pounds which might sound like a lot but it’s only about two large potatoes.
 If you’re making my sweet potato mash for the holidays, you might want to double or even triple the recipe, they’re that good!
 Because the potatoes are on the larger side, after peeling you can cut them in half or even thirds.
 This will help cook them mush faster than if they were still whole.